 The final touches to the vegetables will be just before serving, so for now, that’s all the preparation finished!
 You can set it all aside until you’re almost ready to eat.

-Cooking the Bami Goreng Vegan Noodles Recipe
+Final Cooking of this Vegan Noodles Recipe

-For the noodles, I use gluten free rice noodles and I prefer the red/brown rice or silver-rice to the transparent noodles.
+For the noodles, I use gluten free rice noodles and I prefer the red/brown rice or silver-rice to the white, transparent noodles.
 I almost never use the transparent ones, but it’s a matter of personal preference.

 If yours are the same, they’re soooo easy to cook!